joncoop/block-life/README.md

 ## Power-ups ##

-After getting 15 stars, the block gets a speed boost.
+For every 15 stars gathered, the block gets a speed boost.